datalad/blog/content/posts/forgejo-runner-podman-deployment/index.md

   forgejo-runner --config /data/config/runner.yaml daemon
 ```

+This time the `name` is the name of the local container, which won't be visible
+on the Forgejo site.
+If you plan on having more than one runner on this
+machine, maybe for multiple Forgejo instances, pick a name that identifies the
-This time we also bind the podman socket and announce it in the container.
-Again,
+container appropriately.
+We also bind the podman socket and announce it in the
-Passing the `--config` flag to `forgejo-runner` is essential.
+container.
+Again, Passing the `--config` flag to `forgejo-runner` is essential.

 Now we generate the service unit, and can dispose of the container afterwards.